ecohealthalliance/sicki_scripts/README.md

 what: move fields from eid collection to proposals and make the fields arrays of proposal references
 from: eid
 to: eid, proposal

+### non_mongo_proposal_ids.py
+what: convert mongo object ids to hex for proposals
+from: eid, proposal
+to:  eid, proposal

 ### orig.py
 what: loads data from original csv file